CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 ## What's New in v1

-The Dashboard API has evolved significantly, providing hundreds of endpoints to manage your Meraki networks!
+The Dashboard API has evolved significantly, providing hundreds of operations to manage your Meraki networks!

 We want to do so much more.
 But in order for us to include many of these new features or improvements, we need to break a few things.